MugemaneBertin2001/contacts_backend/README.md

 2. Write clear commit messages and submit a pull request.
 3. Follow the code style guidelines in .eslintrc.json.
  # License
+ Contact_Backend is licensed under the MIT License.
+See LICENSE for more information.
+ # Contact
  If you have any questions or feedback, please contact the developer at bertin.m2001@gmail.com.